 South Karnataka has waterfalls, National parks, palaces etc. Some of the important places in South Karnataka are Bangalore, Mysore, Srirangapatna, Mandya, Belur, Halebidu, Bandipur National park, Nagarhole National park, Talakadu, Jog falls, Hogenikal Falls, Mekedatu and Shivanasamudra.

 Karnataka has many forts and palaces built during various dynasties.
 Some of the important forts and palaces are Mysore Palace, Jaganmohan Palace, Bangalore palace, Bijapur fort, Chitradurga fort, Bidar fort, Basavakalyana fort, Belgaum fort, Kittur Rani Chennama fort, Gulbarga fort, Raichur fort and Bellary fort.

-Some famous hill stations in Karnataka are Madikeri, Agumbe, Kemnagundi, Nandi hills, Talakaveri, Sakaleshpura, Kudremukh, Coorg, Chikamangulur, Biligiriranga Hills, Somwarpet, Savandurga and Yana.
+Some famous hill stations in Karnataka are Madikeri, Agumbe, Kemmangundi, Nandi hills, Talakaveri, Sakaleshpura, Kudremukh, Coorg, Chikmagulur, Biligiriranga Hills, Somwarpet, Savandurga and Yana.

 The state is also famous for waterfalls, National parks, caves and Dams and reservoirs.
 All in one it can be said that Karnataka is a wonderful and most beautiful place to visit and enjoy your holidays.